vkywalker/php53-intl/README.markdown

 ==============
 The native php5 build ships with Mac OS X 10.6 did not have intl extension enabled.
-As a result, people who want to use intl extension have to compile it themself.
+As a result, people who want to use intl extension have to compile by themself.

 If your want to give Symfony2 (http://symfony-reloaded.org/) a try, you will need this...